youkwan/ai-librarian/README.md

     cd ./ai-librarian/backend/
     ```

-2.  **Create Virtual Environment:**
+2.  **Install uv(if not already installed):**
-    This project uses `uv` to manage the virtual environment and dependencies.
+    This project uses [uv](https://github.com/astral-sh/uv) to manage the virtual environment and dependencies.
+If you don't have uv installed, follow the [official installation guide](https://docs.astral.sh/uv/getting-started/installation/).

+3.  **Create Virtual Environment:**
     In the `backend` directory, run:
     ```bash
     uv venv
     ```